o1-labs/proof-systems/rfcs/0001-extended-lookup-tables.md

 Currently, the `joint_combiner` is sampled using randomness that depends on the witness.
-However, where we have runtime or side-loaded tables, a malicious prover may be able to select values in those tables that absue knowledge of `joint_combiner` to create collisions.
+However, where we have runtime or side-loaded tables, a malicious prover may be able to select values in those tables that abuse knowledge of `joint_combiner` to create collisions.

 For example, to maliciously insert a value `(x, y, z)` for table with ID 1, the